 For less than a single Hamilton, you can buy this invaluable gadget.
 Attach it to the fermenter end of your ⅜-inch transfer tubing, then get your wort moving.

-As it hits the end of the aerator , the liquid fans out, exposing significantly more of it to air.
+As it hits the end the liquid fans out, exposing significantly more of it to air.
 You’ll get plenty of oxygen into your wort without shaking your carboy around, and possibly dropping that heavy thing.

 2. Vortex Carboy Cleaner and Wort Aerator

 This rod attaches to any standard power drill, and the two paddles fold flat so it can be inserted into a carboy or a bucket.
-Reach the perfect oxygen saturation in seconds , rather than minutes of shaking.
+Reach the perfect oxygen saturation rather than minutes of shaking.

 Bonus: this model comes with microfiber pad attachments, so you can also clean the hard-to-reach spots inside your carboy with it.